Spectrum Internet Review: Prices, Plans, and Speed

 *Price for first 12 months.

 Spectrum Internet download speeds start at 100Mbps, which is usually enough for small households with few users and devices.
-The next tier and our recommended plan is the Premier plan, which features 500Mbps starting at $50 per month.
+The next tier and our recommended plan is the Premier plan, which offers up to 500Mbps download speeds starting at $50 per month.
 Spectrum’s monthly rates are guaranteed for one year, and customers can cancel at any time for no additional cost.

 Spectrum offers an advanced Wi-Fi router for connecting more devices with a stronger signal. | Image by Spectrum

-Spectrum is a cable provider with excellent availability in rural areas; however, realistically, no cable provider can match the coverage of satellite services.
-Spectrum has gaps in coverage in the central and western parts of the country, but is still widely available throughout California and Texas.
+Spectrum is a cable provider with excellent availability in rural areas; however, no cable provider can match satellite service coverage.
+Spectrum has gaps in internet coverage in the central and western U.S., but is still widely available throughout California and Texas.
 Find out if Spectrum is available to you with our zip code check tool.

 Spectrum Internet Assist